RobCThompson/UdemyGoLangTraining/README.md

 # UdemyGoLangTraining

-This is a triaining repo for me to get used to using Git, GitHub and also make notes as I run through the Go coding course on Udemy.
+This is a training repo for me to get used to using Git, GitHub and  store my notes as I run through the Go coding course on Udemy.